Reefscan

 export const CONTRACT_EVENTS_GQL = gql`

-subscription evmEvent(
+query evmEvent(

 $address: String_comparison_exp!